blackstoneaudio/audiobook-spec/README.md

 I beleive that a single file can describe where the assets are, and how to organize them.
 Think of it like a packing slip AND an assembly guide, in one.

-We could deliver *just* this file (for example to our App) and it would be able to assemble the pieces We could include this file in a packaged bundle (ISO, Zip, gZip, Tar etc) and it would equally describe the contents of that package.
+We could deliver *just* this file (for example to our App) and it would be able to assemble the pieces from cloud storage.
+We could include this file in a packaged bundle (ISO, Zip, gZip, Tar etc) and it would equally describe the contents of that package.

 ### A note about M4Bs